 - A. Course and Credit Requirement: Students must complete at least 128 credits, including all general education requirements, business core, major requirements, and additional electives. - B. Residence Requirement: Students must have attended an institution of higher education full time for at least eight semesters.
-Students must be in residence full time for at least six semesters and must complete at least 84 credits.
-Transfer students should consult with an academic advisor regarding their residency requirements.

-Furthermore, at least 24 of the last 35 credits must be taken in residence.
-Transfer students must be in residence at the New York campus of Yeshiva University for at least four full time semesters, taking at least 12 credits per semester, and must complete a minimum of 60 credits overall.

-C. Grade Requirement: Students must achieve an average of 2.000 or better in all studies and a grade of C- or better in all business courses required as part of the business core, major and minor, and in the required quantitative and social science courses.
+Students be in residence full time for at least six semesters and must complete at least 84 credits.
+Transfer students should consult with an academic advisor regarding their residency requirements. - Furthermore, at least 24 of the last 35 credits must be taken in residence.
+Transfer students must be in residence at the New York campus of Yeshiva University for at least four full time semesters, taking at least 12 credits per semester, and must complete a minimum of 60 credits overall. - C. Grade Requirement: Students must achieve an average of 2.000 or better in all studies and a grade of C- or better in all business courses required as part of the business core and major (and minor) as well as in the courses required for the quantitative and social science general course requirements.

-- D. Capstone Course: To be eligible for graduation, seniors in each major must complete a capstone course in their major or area of concentration. - E. Administrative Requirements: Each student must receive approbation of the faculty and the president, and must have filed an Application for Graduation form during the registration period of the semester in which they complete all requirements.
+- D. Capstone Course: To be eligible for graduation, seniors in each major must complete a capstone course in their major or area of concentration. - E. Administrative Requirements: Each student must receive approbation of the faculty and the president, and must have filed an Application for Graduation form during the registration period of the semester in which the student completes all requirements.